KCET Exam Pattern 2026 Released - Subject Wise Paper Pattern, Total Marks

 KCET Exam Pattern 2026

-The KCET exam pattern 2026 will be released on the official website.
-The exam pattern of KCET 2026 will provide details about the subject-wise total marks, exam duration, marking scheme, types of questions, and more.
+The KCET exam pattern 2026 has been released on the official website.
+The exam pattern of KCET 2026 provides details about the subject-wise total marks, exam duration, marking scheme, types of questions, and more.
 According to the KCET paper pattern, there will be 3 sessions and the test duration for each session is 1 hour 20 minutes.
 Each subject's paper will be valued at 60 marks and will have a duration of 80 minutes.
 The question paper will consist of Multiple Choice Questions (Objective) with different versions for each subject.
 Each question will present four options, and for every correct answer, candidates will receive one mark.

 KCET 2026 Exam Pattern